Is Oregon worth moving to for taxes?

 Oregon often fits outdoor-oriented professionals, remote workers, creative households, and movers who value landscape and lifestyle enough to accept higher tax and housing pressure.
 Oregon deserves more caution from budget-sensitive buyers, wildfire-sensitive households, and movers who need the strongest broad-state affordability case.

-Statewide coverage for Oregon is intended to narrow the shortlist.
-Taxes, housing, school fit, and legal rules can still vary by city, county, district, and effective date.
+Statewide coverage for Oregon helps narrow a shortlist.
+Taxes, housing, schools, weather risk, and rules can still vary locally.

 Oregon can be worth moving to for the no-sales-tax advantage, but the move still needs full review because income tax and housing cost can outweigh that benefit.